12ff806/12ff806.github.io/_posts/2017-07-10-install-archlinux.md

 # passwd
 ```

-install and configure a bootloader
+Install and configure a bootloader
 ----------------------------------

 for BIOS motherboard: